See answer

 1. Discuss Treatment Options With Your Doctor

-2. Schedule Monitoring and Follow-up Care
+2. Schedule Monitoring and Follow-Up Care

 3. Reduce Your Risk of Bleeding